Part 3 More

 z varies with pressure or

-section 5a. which gives an indication of how z might vary with
+start of section 5.(e). which gives an indication of how z might vary with

 pressure at a given temperature).